-In One-Arm mode, the WebMux supports both Single Network Mode and Out-of-Path Mode.
-For Single Network Mode, there are no changes to the network or servers.
+In One-Arm mode, the WebMux supports both single network mode and out of path mode.
+For single network mode, there is no change to the network or servers.
 Traffic from clients send to the farm address on the WebMux, which will in turn send to the servers through load balancing methods.
 Server replies to the WebMux will be sent back the clients.
-Single Network Mode has a limitation that only 65000 concurrent connections are allowed in one farm.
+Single network mode has limitation that only 65000 concurrent connection is allowed in one farm.